 Climate change is another major threat to Alpine ecosystems.
 One obvious outcome of climate change is that glaciers are melting at an ever-accelerating rate.
 This melting results in a cascade of downstream problems, such as dwindling glacier-fed rivers and the consequent lack of drinking water.
 Changes in precipitation, snow-cover patterns and glacier storage are expected to alter the Alpine water cycle.
 This could potentially lead to more droughts in summer, more floods and landslides in winter, and greater variability in the water supply throughout the year (EEA, 2010).
+Furthermore, the rising snowline poses a serious risk of upward migration of Alpine plants and the expansion of exotic species, thus substantially altering plant communities (Pauli et al., 2003).
+A warming world has major effects upon the natural systems of the Alps and every day new impacts are being uncovered.

-Euchormere, the rising ensuring pages a corising risk of unward microtice of Alpine and the risk of the risk of stakeholders in the region to ensure that development remains sustainable and further environmental and cultural degradation is avoided.
+These diverse processes have become more and more pronounced in recent years, challenging stakeholders in the region to ensure that development remains sustainable and further environmental and cultural degradation is avoided.
 By the late 1990's, it became clear that the effort to mitigate these impacts and to make better use of shared resources has to be coordinated between all Alpine countries.
 Accordingly, the first transnational EU cooperation programme for the Alps was launched in 2000.
 Since then, two more editions of the programme, each running for seven years, have been approved.
 The third, and current, Interreg VB Alpine Space Programme was launched in 2014.
 With an increasing number of project partners in each iteration, the Alpine Space programme now plays a pivotal role in ensuring cooperation between Alpine states.
 It is worth noting that the Alpine Space cooperation area covers not only the Alps, but also their surrounding lowlands, as these areas are inextricably linked.